United States men's national flag football team: 2022

+Dezmin Lewis, pictured here as a member of the Buffalo Bills in 2015, played on Team USA during the 2022 World Games.

 Flag football made a debut in the multi-disciplinary sports event World Games for 2022 edition that was held in Birmingham, Alabama.
 The tournament was hosted at Birmingham's Legion Field and was held from July 10 to 14.

 Team USA scored 3–0 in pool play, and defeated Germany in the quarterfinals, Austria in the semifinals, and Italy by 46–36 in the final game.

 Summer Olympics

 Flag Football at the 2028 Summer Olympics

 In October 2023, flag football was officially approved as a sport for the 2028 Summer Olympics in Los Angeles by IOC, in collaboration with NFL and IFAF.
 This marks the first time flag football will be included in the Olympic Games.
 Additionally, it represents the first time any form of American football will appear in the Olympics since it was featured as a demonstration sport in 1904 and 1932.
 As the host country, Team USA will automatically qualify for the tournament.

 NFL executive Peter O'Reilly stated that the league would collaborate with the players' union to allow current and former players to participate in the 2028 Summer Olympics.